WHAT IS IX?

 Q: What do Pat and Jeannie do?

 A: We’re flattered that anyone cares.
 As of late 2016, Pat and Jeannie have both dedicated themselves full-time to expanding IX Arts and furthering its mission.
 Previously, Pat spent 20 years working as a multimedia instructional designer and Jeannie previously served both government and private clients as a graphic designer and technical writer.
 Together they have authored two books (Visions of Never and The Art of the Dragon) and are currently working on the third, a critical history of Imaginative Realism.
 In addition, they co-curated the record-breaking “At the Edge: Art of the Fantastic” exhibition at the Allentown Art Museum in 2012 as well as numerous gallery shows and the 2016 IX Preview Weekend at the Delaware Museum of Art.
-Kerberos, our designated quadruped, is in charge of maintaining corporate morale, security, and leftover management.
+Kerberos, our premier quadruped, is in charge of maintaining corporate morale, security, and leftover management.
+His young padawan learner, Ishi, eats his face and steals his antler chews.